Okly2023/markdown-challenge/README.md

 #### my contribution
     you have to read and analyze to understand before doing something and ask questions if you don't understand or if you are stuck
+##### A Funny Story
+    Thinking no one could hear me as I loaded a UPS tractor trailer, I began to whistle.
+###### Summary
+     I was really getting into it when a coworker in the next trailer...